samiemaduka/samiemaduka/README.md

 - 👋 Hi, I’m @samiemaduka
 - 👀 I’m interested in making websites, web applications, and "regular" applications.
 - 🌱 Certified by freeCodeCamp.org for Responsive Web Designs.
-- 💞️ I’m looking to collaborate on anything, bring 'em on!!! (as long as "anything is what I'm intrested in, lol")
+- 💞️ I’m looking to collaborate on anything, bring 'em on!!! (as long as "anything" is what I'm intrested in, lol)
 - 📫 How to reach me Email: madukasamuel@aol.com, or on IG: samie.maduka

 <!---